 Previous Research and Other Interests

-At the University of Potsdam, where I completed my PhD work, I conducted research on the genetic and evolutionary basis of trait diversification in African weakly electric fish.
-This included research into gene expression, animal behavior, and genomics.
-Prior to that, I focused on the genetic and phenotypic effects of translocation events in red deer populations in southern Germany at the University of Mainz.
+At the University of Potsdam, where I completed my PhD work, I conducted research on the genetic and behavioral basis of trait diversification in African weakly electric fish.
+This included research into gene expression, genomics, mating patterns, and behavior.
+Prior to that, I focused on the genetic and phenotypic effects of translocation events in red deer populations in southern Germany at the Johannes Gutenberg University in Mainz.

 - 2014–2017: PhD from the University of Potsdam, Germany